laclave96/pos-app/README.md

 - Collect customer debts
 - Management of daily sales
 - Manage warehouse movements
-- Record management of sales, subscriptions and movements without internet connection and with local cache for asynchronous synchronization
+- Record management of sales, debt payments and movements without internet connection and with local cache for asynchronous synchronization
+- Customer geolocation

 It is a native app developed in Kotlin, with the following technologies:
 - Room Database and Datastore